ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.statistics/README.md

 [![NPM](https://nodei.co/npm/iobroker.statistics.png?downloads=true)](https://nodei.co/npm/iobroker.statistics/)

 ## Description
-This adapter will make the configuration of statistics more easier.
+This adapter will make the configuration of statistics easier.

 `The adapter only reacts on state changes (state.ack=true), not on commands!`